-We consent to the incorporation by reference in the Registration Statement (Form S-8 No. 333-153363) pertaining to the Waste Management Retirement Savings Plan of our report dated June 24, 2009, with respect to the financial statements and schedule of the Waste Management Retirement Savings Plan included in this Annual Report (Form 11-K) for the year ended December 31, 2008.
+We consent to the incorporation by reference in the Registration Statement (Form S-8 No. 333-153363) pertaining to the Waste Management Retirement Savings Plan for Bargaining Unit Employees of our report dated June 24, 2009, with respect to the financial statements and schedule of the Waste Management Retirement Savings Plan for Bargaining Unit Employees included in this Annual Report (Form 11-K) for the year ended December 31, 2008.